benbalter/add-to-org-demo/README.md

 # Add to Org Demo

-*A demo app implementing the add-to-org Ruby gem*
+*A demo app implementing the [add-to-org Ruby gem]((https://github.com/benbalter/add-to-org))*

 [![Build Status](https://travis-ci.org/benbalter/add-to-org-demo.svg?branch=master)](https://travis-ci.org/benbalter/add-to-org-demo)

 ## Usage:

 1. Fork this repository
-2. Customize the validation logic in [config.ru](config.ru)
+2. Customize the validation logic in [my_app.rb](my_app.rb)
 3. Optionally, customize the views in the [views folder](views) with your own templates
+4. Follow the instructions in the [add-to-org documentation](https://github.com/benbalter/add-to-org) for creating the necessary access credentials
-4. Deploy the app following [the add-to-org configuration instructions](https://github.com/benbalter/add-to-org#setup) to create the necessary credentials and set the proper environmental variables
+5. Deploy the app, setting the proper environmental variables created in step 4.

 For more information, see the [add-to-org documentation](https://github.com/benbalter/add-to-org).

-## Developing locally

 To set up your local development environment, clone the repo and run `script/bootstrap`.
 You'll need a working Ruby install.